What is Spondylolisthesis?

 Spondylolisthesis can be the result of the aging process, in which the bones, muscles, tendons, ligaments, and joints of the spine become weaker and incapable of maintaining spinal column alignment.

-Spondylolisthesis can cause nerve impingement and/or fatigue of the back musculature and may result in lower back and lower leg pain.
+Spondylolisthesis can cause nerve impingement and/or fatigue of the back musculature and may result in the lower back and lower leg pain.

 Symptoms of spondylolisthesis may include: